samsirohi11/TMS/README.md

 The project has been deployed to Render.com and can be tested at: https://tms-cbe2.onrender.com/ (username: admin, password: admin123, the login page might not work as the MongoDB cluster could be down)
 Some additional features that could be added to the application include an archive for old tasks, the ability to search the archive, the ability to tie the application into financial or billing software, and the ability to save drafts of tasks.

+The backend code for it can be found in the repository called "tms-api" (https://github.com/samsirohi11/tms-api)